-There are generally three GTM sales motions found at B2B software-as-a-service (SaaS) companies today.
+There are generally three GTM sales motions found at B2B SaaS companies today.
 Each SaaS sales model seeks to maximize annual recurring revenue in different ways.

 Traditional enterprise sales processes have been around for decades.
 Whereas, self-serve and hybrid models only emerged in the past several years.